redwoodjs/redwood/packages/storage/README.md

 import { emitLogLevels, handlePrismaLogging } from '@redwoodjs/api/logger'

 import { logger } from './logger'
-import { prismaExtension } from './uploads'
+import { storagePrismaExtension } from './uploads'

 // 👇 Notice here we create prisma client, and don't export it yet export const prismaClient = new PrismaClient({